 We encourage parents to review the entire handbook with their children and keep it as a reference during this school year.
 If you or your child have questions about any of the material in this handbook, please contact a teacher, the main office clerical team, or the principal.
 We welcome your participation and support during the school year and encourage your involvement and membership with the JVF PTSO.
-For information about school happenings, please be sure to check out the "Principal's Monthly Post (PMP)" found our school website, shared via PTSO list- serve, and distributed via robo-message each month.
+For information about school happenings, please be sure to check out the "Principal's Monthly Post (PMP)" found on our school website and shared via PTSO list- serve.